-People can talk to a trusted loved one and ask a doctor for support.
-Treatment usually includes:
+People can talk with a trusted loved one and ask a doctor for support.

-- medical care to deal with the health effects of bulimia
+- medical care to cope with the health effects of bulimia

 - nutritional counseling to help a person eat a balanced diet

-- therapy to deal with underlying self-esteem and mental health issues
+- therapy to deal with underlying self-esteem and mental health concerns

 - family support, such as family counseling

 Some people find inpatient treatment the most beneficial approach because it offers comprehensive care in a safe environment.